ishantjuyal/chatcloud/README.md

     from chatclouds import save
     save(filename)
-    # filename needs to be the name/ path of txt file containing your WhatsApp Chat.
+    (filename needs to be the name/ path of txt file containing your WhatsApp Chat)

     What it does:
     show() function saves a .png image of the WordCloud that has been formed from the chat after preprocessing the text and removing all the stopwords.